Skip to main content

 5. Safari

-How is it performed - Hip replacement
+How a hip replacement is done - Hip replacement

 You may be able to choose the type of anaesthetic you're given before hip replacement surgery.